3dlg-hcvc/mirror3d/docs/user_instruction.md

 ```

-- **STEP 7** Copy/ move out the error sample's data to another folder for reannotation.
+- **STEP 7** Copy or move out the error sample's data to another folder for reannotation.

 ```shell